 Blade Bolt Torque

-L/H or R/H
+L/H – R/H Thread

 A l/h threaded bolt loosens to the right. (clockwise)

 Damage – The bolt on the right has a rounded head, this kind of damage happens when a tool slips on a bolt head, or corrosion deforms it.
 Getting the bolt out presents a challenge.

 Tools You’ll Need